cheapjack/ShrimpCraft/ShrimpAssembly/README.md

 There's also a shrimp schematic that shows you what all the arduino pins do and it's a really good reference

-We also highly recommend following [Shrimping.it](http://start.shrimping.it) instructions for getting started with the [Blink Sketch](http://start.shrimping.it/project/blink/build.html) and then you can continue to build a protected shrimp that stops you killing your `ATMEGA328` chip or having noisy analog ins.
+We highly recommend following [Shrimping.it](http://start.shrimping.it) instructions for getting started with the [Blink Sketch](http://start.shrimping.it/project/blink/build.html) and then you can continue to build a protected shrimp that stops you killing your `ATMEGA328` chip or having noisy analog ins.

 ### Thanks